Buy Now, Plant Later! Spring Reservations Are Open

 Resilient Shade - Honeylocust Trees at Nature Hills!

-Honeylocust trees, or just spelled Locust, excel where others fail!
+Honeylocust trees (sometimes Honey Locust or simply Locust trees) excel where others fail!
 Browse our inventory of hardy, fast-growing Honeylocust trees that add dappled shade and a big visual impact to nearly any landscape!
-Their gorgeous fall color gives them late-season interest plus the small leaflets make fall-clean up a snap!
+Their gorgeous fall color gives them late-season interest, plus the small leaflets make fall clean-up a snap!

 All Locusts are extremely hardy trees and fast-growing in a range of USDA planting zones from zones 4 and up.
-They can tolerate urban conditions, marginal soils, compacted soil, alkaline soil, heat, and drought - even salted roadsides and saline conditions.
+They can tolerate urban conditions, marginal soils, compacted soil, alkaline soil, heat, drought, even salted roadsides and saline conditions.

 Where to Plant Locust Trees